Body Fat Transfer With Sydney Plastic Surgeon Dr Ellis Choy

-As an alternative to implants, body fat grafting (fat transfer) is rapidly gaining popularity.
+As an alternative to implants, body fat grafting (fat transfer) is gaining popularity.
 New techniques enable fat harvested from one area of the body to be injected into another area where it assimilates with existing fat and creates an environment for expansion of blood vessels.
-The procedure is safe as there are no foreign objects or materials used.
+The procedure involves no foreign objects or materials.
 In other words, your new shape achieved with body fat grafting is indeed, all you.

 Body fat grafting has been around for decades but was traditionally seen as appropriate for small, localised problem areas.
 Implants have for some time been used to fill larger areas.
 This perception has changed with the evolution of technology and medical science, and plastic surgeons are becoming aware of the much broader potential for body fat grafting.
 Both grafting and implants have useful functions, and an in-depth discussion with Dr Ellis Choy will assist you to make decisions that are right for you.

 An initial consideration

 Body fat grafting is biocompatible with your own bodily systems, thus reducing the risk of rejection or allergic reaction.
 The finished result is a body that looks and feels natural, toned and soft.

 The downside of fat grafting is one of percentages.
 Body fat transfer is achieved by injection and some fat is absorbed back into the body, with the successful fat uptake of around 50 percent.
 This percentage varies from person to person and is also dependent on the expertise of your surgeon.
 Dr Ellis Choy has vast experience in fat grafting and will help you get the natural body results you’re looking for.

 Only so much can be attained with exercise, and over time our appearance will be affected by ageing, with gravity taking its toll on even the most statuesque person.
 Genetics also plays its part, and some people mature to discover their fat is unevenly distributed.